dankaiser1808/DynamicSystemMetrics/README.md

 ## Why?

-Since I wanted to play around with Python and learn a new programming language, I built this small project focused on OS-level metrics.
+Since I wanted to play around with Python, I built this small project focused on OS-level metrics.
 The idea was to showcase how injecting values via a config file can make code more flexible and adaptable.

 Since `psutil` metric-gathering functions are generated at runtime, we can dynamically add new ones to be rendered in the table.
 Of course, this comes with a trade-off: higher complexity and trickier debugging.
 In a real production setup, you'd typically send these metrics to a collector like Prometheus instead-but hey, this is just for fun and learning!